AnthonMS/MyHotKeys-OnSteroids/readme.md

 - Update ScriptController to only import functions with names that exist in config.
 - Import actions nested in directories once in /actions.
 Ex.: "/actions/MyActions/MyAwesomeActions.py"
 - Create InputController which will be a parent class for both mouse and keyboard.
 This way, they will inherit the functionality instead of importing it from shared.py.
-- Make hold_start and hold_stop instead of only hold action. event key can now hold: "down", "up", "hold", "hold_start", "hold_stop"
+- Make hold_start and hold_stop instead of only hold action. event key can now hold: "down", "up", "hold", "hold_start", "hold_stop".<br>
      "hold" will now function as a continuous call of the action when the key is held down.
 The others will do as they say.

 ## Usage: